falldamagestudio/UnityDownloadURLs/README.md

 https://falldamagestudio.github.io/UnityDownloadURLs/installers/{version}/{component}

 A version number is typically on the form of `2018.2.5f1`.
 Which components exist varies between major Unity releases; the editor is usually called `Windows64-Editor`.
+For example, <https://falldamagestudio.github.io/UnityDownloadURLs/installers/2018.2.5f1/Windows64-Editor> is a valid download URL.

 You can fetch this URL with `wget` or similar.
 It will HTTP-REFRESH redirect to the real file on Unity's site (netstorage.unity3d.com).